 As Australians settle into 2019, goals are being set for the New Year, and without a doubt, ‘work less; travel more’ is at the top of many lists.
-From the most sought-after destinations to how long travellers are spending away, here’s our top trends for 2019 and why you should jump on them.
+From the most sought-after destinations to how long travelers are spending away, here’s our top trends for 2019 and why you should jump on them.

 Booking lead-times will extend

 Typically, a strong percentage of rooms are booked within a last-minute window.
 That is, anywhere from 24 hours to a few weeks prior to check-in.
-However recent booking patterns are showing that travellers are planning their stays further in advance, even if only slightly.
+However recent booking patterns are showing that travelers are planning their stays further in advance, even if only slightly.

 While last-minute deals are popular in the world of travel, those interested in travelling in the months ahead should look closely at the travel dates included in the terms and conditions of a sale.
 Often these dates can extend for months beyond the actual sale period, securing you a bargain now to enjoy later.